Nefertari (18th dynasty)

 Nefertari was a queen of the Eighteenth Dynasty of Egypt, the first Great Royal Wife of Pharaoh Thutmose IV.

-Her origins are unknown - she was a commoner.
-On several depictions she and Queen Mother Tiaa are depicted as goddesses accompanying Thutmose.
-In the 7th year the new Great Royal Wife was Thutmose's sister Iaret; Nefertari died when Iaret was 13 years old and thus old enough to become Thutmose's wife.
+Her origins are unknown, it is likely that she was a commoner.
+On several depictions she and queen mother Tiaa are depicted as goddesses accompanying Thutmose.
+For unknown reasons, in Thutmose's 7th year Nefertari was replaced by Thutmose's sister Iaret as the Great Royal Wife; it has been suggested that she either died or was pushed into the background when Iaret was old enough to become Thutmose's wife.

-She was depicted together with her husband before gods in Gizeh, on eight stelae.
+Nefertari was depicted on 8 stelae from Giza together with her husband before various deities.
 She was also shown on a stela found in the Luxor Temple and was mentioned on a scarab found in Gurob.
-Nefertari and Iaret died childless; after Thutmose's death the next pharaoh was Amenhotep III, the son of a secondary wife called Mutemwia.
+It is not known whether any children were born either to Nefertari or to Iaret; after Thutmose's death the next pharaoh was Amenhotep III, the son of a secondary wife called Mutemwia.